mehulagg/gitlab/doc/user/application_security/api_fuzzing/index.md

 To get started quickly, GitLab provides you with the configuration file [`gitlab-api-fuzzing-config.yml`](https://gitlab.com/gitlab-org/security-products/analyzers/api-fuzzing/-/blob/master/gitlab-api-fuzzing-config.yml).
 This file has several testing profiles that perform various amounts of testing.
 The run time of each increases as the numbers go up.
-To use a configuration file, add it to your repository's root as `.gitlab-api-fuzzing.yml`.
+To use a configuration file, add it to your repository at `.gitlab/gitlab-api-fuzzing-config.yml`.

 | Profile  | Scan Type  |
 |:---------|:-----------|